Amnx404/SICKLE/README.md

 ## The Challenge & Our Solution 🎯

-Accurate agricultural forecasting using satellite imagery is often hindered by real-world challenges. [cite_start]A primary issue is **cloud cover**, which obscures the ground and makes optical data from satellites like Sentinel-2 and Landsat-8 unreliable[cite: 209, 81].
+Accurate agricultural forecasting using satellite imagery is often hindered by real-world challenges.
+A primary issue is **cloud cover**, which obscures the ground and makes optical data from satellites like Sentinel-2 and Landsat-8 unreliable.
 While initial models on our SICKLE dataset used simple concatenation, this method struggles when one data source is compromised.

-To solve this, we developed a novel **Multi-Head Cross Fusion** architecture. [cite_start]This model moves beyond simple data merging and instead learns to **adaptively fuse** information from multiple sensors, dynamically prioritizing the most reliable data at any given time[cite: 377, 80].
+To solve this, we developed a novel **Multi-Head Cross Fusion** architecture.
+This model moves beyond simple data merging and instead learns to **adaptively fuse** information from multiple sensors, dynamically prioritizing the most reliable data at any given time.